minh994/brainy/memory-bank/systemPatterns.md

 - Implemented in Dictionary view using status-based filtering
 - Allows for dynamic filtering of data based on selected criteria
 - Combines well with search functionality

+### 7. Category-Lesson Pattern
+- Hierarchical structure used in the Grammar feature
+- Categories contain lessons in a parent-child relationship
+- Enables navigation from general (categories) to specific (lesson content)

 ## Key Components